 Explanation: Transducer output varies linearly with the input quantity that is being measured.
 A transducer must have a linear input vs output characteristic response.

-9. The sensitivity of an electrical transducer is obtained by dividing the electrical output with respect to unit change in the physical quantity.
+9. The sensitivity of an electrical transducer is obtained by dividing the electrical output with respect to a unit change in the physical quantity.

-Explanation: Sensitivity of an electrical transducer is defined as the ratio of the electrical output to a unit change in the value of a physical quantity such as temperature, pressure etc.
+Explanation: Sensitivity of an electrical transducer is defined as the ratio of the electrical output to a unit change in the value of a physical quantity such as temperature, pressure, etc.

 Sanfoundry Global Education & Learning Series – Electrical Measurements.